 In 2014 the journal Maternal and Child Health published a study looking at breastfeeding and maternal depression.
-It found that mothers who planned to breastfeed and went on to do so were around 50% less likely to become depressed than mothers who had not planned to, and who did not, breastfeed1.
+It found that mothers who planned to breastfeed and went on to do so were around 50% less likely to become depressed than mothers who had planned to, and did not, breastfeed1.

 This study emphasises how crucial it is for mothers to know how to get support so they can continue breastfeeding for as long as they want to.
 Furthermore it shows that access to support may play a key role in helping to prevent postnatal depression.